A Shape Dynamics Tutorial: Relativity Without Relativity

 In addition to the above, one could consider an antisymmetric tensor field $F^{ij}=-F^{ji}$ (the symmetric case is already included in the treatment of the metric field), but this turns out to be completely equivalent to treating the dual 1-form field $B_i = \frac 1 2 \, \epsilon_{ijk} \, F^{jk}$, and similarly for the case of $N$ antisymmetric tensor fields.
 The proof of these statements is left as an exercise.

 The question posed in \cite{RWR-VectorFields} of whether topological terms $\epsilon_{\mu\nu\rho\sigma} F^{\mu\nu} F^{\rho\sigma}$ as proposed by 't-Hooft can be accommodated in this approach remains to be answered.
 Terms of this sort appear to be needed to explain the low-energy spectrum of QCD \cite{tHooft1,tHooft2}, although they lead to the so-called `strong CP problem' \cite{Peccei}.

-In \cite{RWR-Ed-Strong-Coupled,RWR-Ed-Variations} Anderson extended the analysis to several new cases, for example Strong Gravity and generalizations thereof, in particular a new class of theories that can be considered as Strong-Gravity limits of Brans--Dicke theory.
+In \cite{RWR-Ed-Strong-Coupled,RWR-Ed-Variations} Anderson extended the analysis to several new cases, for example Strong Gravity and generalizations thereof, in particular a new class of theories that can be considered as strong-gravity limits of Brans--Dicke theory.
 Particularly interesting (because they are realized in Nature) are spin-1/2 fermions of the theories of Dirac, Maxwell--Dirac and Yang--Mills--Dirac.
 Fermions are introduced in a somewhat phenomenological fashion, with the introduction of a spin connection but without a first-order formulation of the gravitational degrees of freedom.
 The kinetic fermionic part of the action is therefore outside the local square root, and it does not contribute to the differential of the instant.
 The potential term, instead, does contribute.
 A more satisfying treatment involves Palatini's formulation of GR, which does not have a local square root at all.
 A discussion of first-order formulations of gravity in the relational setting is still missing.
 Finally, a paper \cite{EdFlavioPaper} I recently wrote with E. Anderson completes the analysis of the metric field in full generality, moreover in a purely Hamiltonian setting, employing Dirac's method.
 These results will be summarized in Section~\ref{ExtendedRWR}, where they will be used to justify Shape Dynamics.

 \fbox{\parbox{0.98\linewidth}{ {\bf Further reading:} The complete literature on the `Relativity Without Relativity' approach is \cite{RWR, RWR-VectorFields, RWR-Ed-Strong-Coupled, RWR-Ed-Variations,EdFlavioPaper}. }} {\bf The problem of many-fingered time}